 The GeoPLASMA-CE booth at the DGK 2018

-At our booth, we presented our recently launched beta version of the transnational GeoPLASMA-CE web portal to the visitors of the conference.
+Like at the last year's event, GeoPLASMA-CE was represented at the largest booth of the event.
+At the booth, we presented our recently launched beta version of the transnational GeoPLASMA-CE web portal to the visitors of the conference.
 All major functions of our web portal are now developed and ready for testing.
 The portal consists of a knowledge platform aiming to disseminate profound background information on shallow geothermal energy use and to connect people interested in this topic across Europe.

 For our six pilot areas in Germany, Poland, Czech Republic, Slovakia, Austria and Slovenia, we created web-based information and decision support systems providing GIS based web maps and location specific data reports containing all information stored in our web system.
 The booth was well visited during the three conference days, mainly from authorities already implemented or aiming to implement similar web-based information systems in their region.
 We will use the feedback received for preparing further amendments to the structure of the GeoPLASMA-CE web portal for its full launch in spring 2019.

 Have a look on the beta version of our web portal at https://portal.geoplasma-ce.eu.
 We are happy to receive your feedback!